Chico Basin Ranch: Education

 Free programs are offered for children of ages and college students.
 Activities incorporate different subjects like science, math, and geography.
-Aquatic invertebrates, grasslands ecology, botany, livestock grazing, ranch animal anatomy and physiology, natural art, prairie dog studies, and pioneer studies are just a handful of topics that are offered.
-Activities can be tailored to meet the needs of the class.
+Other topics include: aquatic invertebrates, grasslands ecology, botany, livestock grazing, ranch animal anatomy and physiology, natural art, prairie dog studies, and pioneer studies.

 Teaching Environmental Science-Naturally is a program sponsored by the Colorado Division of Wildlife.
-The Division of Wildlife describes it as an activity the focuses on local natural resources that provide teachers with hands-on experiences, in their own backyard.
-The program gives students a chance to learn in a classroom and then experience in the outdoors.
 Some of the camps that are offered are On the Wing which is a summer camp for bird observatory, Scouting which is for boy and girl scouts, and Ranch Camp which teaches about life on a working cattle ranch.

-For adults, the Chico Basin has a class in holistic resource management, grazing planning, horsemanship and ranch roping.
-All of these classes are taught by experienced staff educators.
+For adults, the Chico Basin has a class in holistic resource management, grazing planning, horsemanship, and ranch roping.

-Chico Basin Holistic Goal

-The main goal of the Chico Basin Ranch is to have a natural environment that encourages a local economy and conveys a beautiful landscape of wide open spaces.
-To also live a full meaningful life that has freedom, peacefulness, and privacy.
-Agriculture should both be creative and traditional.
-The Chico Basin wants to create an ecosystem that supports human community and wildlife.
-The Chico Basin staff has the knowledge to teach others about the land and the people living on it.